KE-UniLiv/IDEA2/README.md

-# IDEA2
+# IDEA2 💭
 Expert-in-the-loop requirement elicitation and analysis for ontology engineering.

 IDEA2 is a framework which defines workflows for enriching Ontology Engineering by leveraging state-of-the-art Large Language Models (LLMs) such as `Gemini` and `GPT`, and advancements in the fields of Knowledge Engineering and Ontology Engineering.
 It provides a system through which users can utilise LLMs to inform the creation and refinement of Ontologies through Competency Questions (CQs).
-With this framework, the user can select a model, hyperparameters and prompt configurations to extract CQs from a range of source documents, and in turn populate a Notion page with the results alongisde the associated provenance to allow for domain experts to validate these CQs, which fine-tunes the LLM's generations as iterations progress.
+With this framework, the user can select a model, hyperparameters and prompt configurations to extract CQs from a range of source documents, and in turn populate a Notion page with the results alongisde the associated provenance to allow for domain experts to validate these CQs, which fine-tunes the LLM's generations as iterations progress, in turn making the whole process more and more streamlined.

 # Overview